-The Graduate Program in the department of Physiological Sciences offers several programs of study leading to the degree of Doctor of Philosophy (PhD).
-The specific programs provide extensive training for careers in research, industry, government and academia.
-They are affiliated with and draw resources from both the College of Veterinary Medicine , Institute for Food and Agricultural Sciences, and the Health Science Center, where our facilities are located.
+The Graduate Program in the Department of Physiological Sciences offers several programs of study leading to the degree of Doctor of Philosophy (Ph.D.).
+The specific programs provide extensive training for careers in research, industry, government, and academia.
+They are affiliated with and draw resources from both the College of Veterinary Medicine, the Institute for Food and Agricultural Sciences, and the Health Science Center, where our facilities are located.

 Applications may be submitted at any time.
 To be considered for fellowship support, it is recommended that interested students apply early in the year in which they seek admission.
 Minimum requirements are a bachelor’s degree in a biological science with an undergraduate GPA of 3.2 (with a GPA of 3.5 in the last 2 years), GRE score of 1150 (combined verbal and quantitative) or a new-scale combined GRE score of 310, and three letters of recommendation.
 Foreign applicants must have a minimum TOEFL score of 550 (internet TOEFL score of 81) or a 6.0 on the IELTS.

 Prospective candidates for admission are urged to first review the research interests of our faculty, Physiological Sciences Faculty, in order to identify areas of mutual interest.
 Contact individual faculty and begin a dialogue.
 It is rare that a candidate is admitted to our program in the absence of prior contact of this kind.

 On the basis of mutual research interest, new students are usually assigned a major advisor on entering the program, and begin their research activities in the advisor’s laboratory, with rotations through other related laboratories also possible.
 A required core curriculum is completed during the first two years, with additional elective courses chosen by the student in consultation with their major advisor and supervisory committee.